takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

  * Useful insights such as the Month on Month sales percentage, Sales by time and other useful insight that are important to the business.
  * Good color combination on your dashboard.
  * Create PDF version of the Dashboard, document any insights and recommendations you have under the heading “Power BI Processes”.

+*Data Source*
+ * Dataset is an excel file from a Data Analysis Capstone project.

 *Deliverables*

 * SQL File containing the queries.